arslanamjad19/MSfM-3D-Scene-Reconstruction/README.md

 Rendering: Uses o3d.visualization.draw to render the interactive scene.

-Note: The code includes try-except blocks to handle rendering contexts, ensuring it works in different environments (e.g., enabling WebRTC for remote notebooks).
+### Note: The code includes try-except blocks to handle rendering contexts, ensuring it works in different environments (e.g., enabling WebRTC for remote notebooks).

-🚀 How to Run

-Clone the Repository:
+# Setup

 git clone <repository_url>
 cd <repository_folder>

-Install Requirements:
+## Install Requirements:
 It is recommended to use a virtual environment. pip install numpy opencv-python matplotlib scipy open3d

-Data Preparation:
+## Data Preparation:
 Ensure your image dataset is placed in the correct directory as referenced in the "Imports" or "Data Loading" section of the notebook.

-Execute the Notebook:
+## Execute the Notebook:
 Launch Jupyter and run the cells sequentially.

 jupyter notebook CV-Project-Phase2-ver2.ipynb

-Results:
+# Results:
 The output of the notebook will include:
 2D Feature Matches: Visualizations of keypoints matched between frames.
 Optimization Logs: Output from scipy.optimize showing the reduction in cost (residual error) after Bundle Adjustment.